Schlagenheim: Songs

 "bmbmbm", the band's debut single, is built on a repetitive, one-note bass riff over a no-wave influenced stomp rhythm.
 The track is characterized by jagged, industrial textures and propulsive percussion.
 Greep's vocals alternate between yelps and whispered variations on the phrase "She moves with a purpose" in a succession of different voices, adopting a character whose obsessive gaze objectifies the woman he describes.
 A warped vocal sample of a wailing woman appears in the album version, replacing an earlier sample from Big Brother contestant Nikki Grahame.
 "Years Ago" is a brief, densely layered track featuring rapid rhythmic shifts, motorik grooves, and sudden bursts of noise.
 Guitar and percussion interact with polyrhythmic piano lines, while Kwasniewski-Kelvin's vocal splutters punctuate the composition.
 The closing track, "Ducter", is structured around a narrative of a therapy session.
-Greep assumes the perspective of the patient, with lyrics including: "He laid out his theories, every one that he got… every quote just eats itself with a new perspective" and "diagnose if you wish, but please first take your hands off your dick".
+Greep assumes the perspective of the patient, with lyrics including: "He laid out his theories, every one that he got… every quote just eats itself with a different perspective" and "diagnose if you wish, but please first take your hands off your dick".
 The composition features irregular rhythms, abrupt tempo shifts, and a climactic noise section.
 Greep employs extended vocal techniques, alternating between Robert Plant-like wails, Gollum-style chant, and babytalk phrases such as "goo-goo-goos".
 The track concludes with layered instrumentation and demented vocal exclamations, emphasizing improvisation and dynamic intensity.